SpiNNakerManchester/spio/modules/hss_multiplexer/README.md

 ### 4. Synchronisation and Clocking

-The TX and RX buffers (aka elastic buffers) should be enabled using the clock source `REFCLKPLL`.
+The TX and RX buffers (aka elastic buffers) should be enabled.
 This takes care of clock-domain crossing involved with reading out data from the high-speed serial link and also makes the built-in clock correction facility possible.

+The TXUSRCLK/RXUSRCLK source should be set to `REFCLKPLL` which exposes the GTP tile's incoming clock on its GTPCLKOUT[0] pin.
+This clock can then be divided and multiplied to provide clocks for the rest of the system.

 PPM Offset can be set to upto +/- 500 to allow better tolerance to differences in clock quality on either side of the link.
 (Apparently???)